 PacifiCorp offers the following suggested revisions to Subsection (2) to address the above concerns and to provide further clarity:

 (2) Obtaining and documenting customer consent.
-The utility must obtain prior written or electronic consent to provide prescribed information in electronic form (customer consent).
-The customer consent must be obtained directly from the customer of record and comply with the following:
+The utility must obtain prior written or electronic consent directly from the customer to provide the above-prescribed information in electronic form (customer consent).
+The customer consent must not contain any pre-filled fields.

-(a) The consent section on the document, screen, or web page may also offer the customer separate, individual opportunities to consent to:

-(i) Paperless billing.

-(ii) Automatic payment services.

-(iii) Equal payment plan.

-No other information may be combined on the same document, screen or web page except company contact information.
-The customer must personally check each box or space giving his or her consent to one or more services.
-Each service requires a separate, affirmative consent.
-The consent screen must not have the consent box or space already filled in.

-(b) The utility must retain a record of the customer’s consent as a part of the customer’s account records as evidence of the customer’s consent to receive selected documents in electronic form, or to participate in paperless billing or automatic payment services or to participate in the utility’s equal payment service.
+(a) The utility must retain a record of the customer consent as a part of the customer’s account records in accordance with the utility’s record retention policies.

-(c) Documentation of the consent must be made available to the customer and to the commission at no charge, if requested.
+(b) Documentation of the customer consent must be made available to the customer and to the commission at no charge, if requested.

-(d) At a minimum, the customer consent must include the following:
+(c) At a minimum, the customer consent must include the following:

-(i) The name, service address, and account number that exactly matches the utility record for such account;
+(i) The name and account number that exactly matches the utility record for such account;

-(ii) The customer’s opt-in decision to choose electronic information;
+(ii) The customer’s opt-in decision to receive electronic information;

 (iii) Confirmation that the customer understands the utility will provide, upon request, a paper copy of any document sent electronically at no additional charge and that the customer may opt out of receiving information electronically at any time and revert to paper formal through the mail at no additional charge;